Overview

 By default, the Scheduling Queue only shows active candidates who are in a stage that has scheduling enabled.
 If the candidate you’re searching for does not meet these criteria, make sure you clear the Status filters before searching for them.

-You can filter candidates by their scheduling statuses.
+Using the Filter by status dropdown you can filter candidates by their scheduling statuses.
 Candidates can have one of the following statuses:

 - Availability requested: An availability request has been sent to the candidate but they have not responded yet.